pktcodes/flying-snowman/README.md

 # flying-snowman
 •	Developed a 2D graphics game using C++, OpenGL in Visual Studio, where the snowman attempting to fly through trees without hitting them where each hit to the tree changes the color of the character specifying his strength.
 The game is one hand controller using spacebar key and gives the result after the game ends.

+I have made this project as part my coursework CS 465 - Computer Graphics.